mdn/content/files/en-us/mozilla/add-ons/webextensions/work_with_contextual_identities/index.md

 ## Example walkthrough

 The example extension [contextual-identities](https://github.com/mdn/webextensions-examples/tree/master/contextual-identities) provides a toolbar button with a popup that lists the identities in the browser.
-For each identity, the extension provides options to create a new tab using it’s cookies container or remove all of the identity’s tabs.
+For each identity, the extension provides options to create a new tab using it's cookies container or remove all of the identity's tabs.

 Here is a short video of the extension in action: